sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

    :alt: Bike Rental Prediction
    :width: 100%

-Assemble features for modelling
+Assemble Features for Modelling
 ---------------------------------

-It assembles features columns into a feature vector using VectorAssembler Node.
+It assembles features column into a feature vector using the VectorAssembler Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^